lessthanoptimal/BoofCV/README.md

 * _createLibraryDirectory_ : Will gather all the BoofCV jars (main and integration) and jars which boofcv/main depend on and place them in the boofcv/library directory.
 * _alljavadoc_ : Combines JavaDoc from all the sub-projects into one set.
-* _exampleRun_ : Used to run an example from boofcv/examples, e.g. "gradle exampleRun -Pwhich=boofcv.examples.imageprocessing.ExampleBinaryOps"
-* _webcamRun_ : Used to run an example from integration/WebcamCapture, e.g. "gradle webcamRun -Pwhich=boofcv.examples.ExampleTrackingKlt"

 _createLibraryDirectory_ unless all dependencies are meet, not all projects in 'boofcv/integration' will produce jars.
 See the "Integration Modules" section below for the details.

 ## Compilation Error

 A stable build should always compile out of the box with no problem.
 All of the examples should run without any problems, as long as you don't modify anything, even slightly.
 Before you complain about a problem on a stable build make sure you are absolutely certain that you're doing everything right.
 If after a few attempts you still can't figure out post a message.
 Maybe these instructions are lacking in clarity.

 If you checked out the code from Github then you don't have a stable build and like to live dangerously.
 There is a chance the code won't compile or one of the libraries it depends on has changed.
 If you get a compilation error feel free to post a polite message with a copy of the error asking for someone to fix it.

 ## IntelliJ